LennonLab/Emergence/manuscript/SimplexPrePrint.md

 **Spatial extent**
 -- The environment of Simplex is square and two dimensional, and can vary along each axis from 1 to any number of arbitrary units.
-All particles move in decimal units the limit of which is determined by Python's decimal precision.
+All particles move in decimal units, the limit of which is determined by Python's decimal precision.
 This means that individual particles can occupy practically infinite locations.

 **Temporal extent**